 • Business Studies

 My tutoring approach is supportive, friendly, practical and student-centred.
-I have taught in a variety of styles and formats to suit the varying needs of students from different backgrounds, cultures and with different access requirements.
-I therefore understand the need to be flexible, to tailor teaching styles and methods to each student and to allow students to identify the most appropriate approaches to learning for them.
+Having taught in a variety of styles and formats to suit the varying requirements of the students I have worked with, I understand the need to be flexible, to tailor teaching styles and methods to each student and to allow students to identify the most appropriate approaches to learning for them.
+I provide professional and informative tuition sessions, whilst at the same time ensuring that the tuition is enjoyable and relaxed.
 I have found that this approach to learning has not only helped my previous students to build confidence in their skills and knowledge, but it has also led to greater success in their academic achievements.
+All of my students have either seen significant and consistent increases in their grades during their sessions with me, or have been successful in their PhD upgrades and Vivas.

 |Availability||Weekends, Weekdays (all times)|